A binary black hole metric approximation from inspiral to merger: Merging black holes on a uniform unmagnetized gas

 As the separation of the binary gets smaller and smaller, the SKS approximation becomes less accurate.
-The expected properties of the binary merger are, nevertheless, reproduced by the approximation, i.e. two BH horizons evolve up to merger and form a common apparent horizon which relaxes to a final remnant Kerr BH.
+The expected properties of the binary merger are, nevertheless, reproduced by the approximation, i.e., two BH horizons evolve up to merger and form a common apparent horizon which relaxes to a final remnant Kerr BH.
 The quasi-local properties of the horizon are also well-behaved during evolution.
-To see this, we plot in Figure \ref{fig:mass} the irreducible mass of one of the BHs for \texttt{Run-SKS} and \texttt{Run-BSSN}, defined simply as the $M_{(i)} = R/2$ where $R$ is the aerial radius of the apparent horizon.
-For \texttt{Run-BSSN}, the mass of one black hole is constant to $\sim 0.5\:M$ during the entire simulation.
+To see this, we plot in Fig.~\ref{fig:mass} the irreducible mass of one of the BHs for \texttt{Run-SKS} and \texttt{Run-BSSN}, defined simply as the $M_{(i)} = R/2$ where $R$ is the radius of the apparent horizon.
+For \texttt{Run-BSSN}, the mass of one black hole is constant to $\sim 0.5\,M$ during the entire simulation.
 In \texttt{Run-SKS}, the mass increases as the approximation worsens but only on $10-15\%$ level before merger.
 At merger, the mass settles to a final value of $M_{\rm f} = 0.8844$ for \texttt{Run-SKS} (calculated from numerical relativity fitting formulae) and $M_{\rm f} = 0.8847$ for \texttt{Run-BSSN}.
 The final spin measured at the horizon \citep{Dreyer:2002mx,schnetter2006introduction} $\chi_{\rm f} = 0.61$ for \texttt{Run-SKS} and $\chi_{\rm f} = 0.68$ for \texttt{Run-BSSN}.

-\subsection{Uniform plasma evolution onto binary black holes}
+\subsubsection{Uniform plasma evolution onto binary black holes}

 To show that the SKS metric is a good approximation for accretion physics even at very small separations, we evolve an initially static uniform gas onto the spacetime.
-This resembles a Bondi flow problem, which has been investigated for BH binaries \cite{farris2010binary, giacomazzo2012, cattorini2021fully}.
-For this system, the Bondi radius is given by $R_{\rm b} = 2M/c^2_{\rm s, \infty} = 2M/(\Gamma P_{\infty}/\rho_{\infty}) \approx 25\,M$.
+This resembles a Bondi flow problem, which has been investigated for BH binaries in NR \cite{farris2010binary, giacomazzo2012, cattorini2021fully}.
+For this system, the Bondi radius is given by $R_{\rm b} = 2M/c^2_{\rm s, \infty} = 2M/(\Gamma P_{\infty}/\rho_{\infty}) \approx 25\,M$, where $rho_{\infty}$, $P_{\infty}$ and $c^2_{\rm s, \infty}$ are the density, pressure, and sound speed at infinity.

-After a short radially infalling phase, the flow reaches a quasi-steady state as can be seen in the accretion rate evolution onto the BHs in Fig. \ref{fig:mdot}.
+After a short radially infalling phase, the flow reaches a quasi-steady state, as can be seen in the accretion rate evolution onto the BHs in Fig.~\ref{fig:accrate10}.
 Close to the black holes, the flow resembles a Bondi-Hoyle-Lyttleton fluid solution \citep{edgar2004review}, with a shock front that propagates in the direction of motion of the black holes, creating spiral waves due to the orbital motion of the binary.
-In between the black holes, a tidal bridge is formed creating a stationary high-density region.
+In between the black holes, a tidal bridge is formed, creating a stationary high-density region.